Fotos of Jim's dogs

 Like any first-time tourist, Brooklyn hangs her head out the window and gawks at the tall buildings.

 The girls playing in the dog park by the condo building.

 Brooklyn, who I was apprehensive about in NYC, learned how to turn the latch and let herself out of the apt.
-Monday dusk, I was sitting outside when I spot someone with a black greyhound!
+Monday dusk, I was sitting outside when I spotted someone with a black greyhound!
 I walked over to introduce myself and see the dog.
-It was the building manager with Brooklyn.
-She was wandering the fifth floor and he was taking her to the vet across the street to have her implanted chip scanned.
+It was Bob, the building manager, with Brooklyn.
+She was wandering the 5th floor and he was taking her to the vet across the street to have her implanted chip scanned.
 We took her to my apt and he changed the door handle so it was vertical and harder for her to open.
 We noticed that the dead bolt lock was busted.
 Tuesday morning, I left to go get a new one.